AliceO2Group/WebUi/InfoLogger/README.md

 - **Live**: Receiving Real-Time logs from a TCP endpoint over InfoLogger protocol (v1.3, v1.4)

 ![Screenshot of ILG](docs/screenshot.png)

+## Interface User Guide
+- Use upper panel to:
+  - match and/or exclude filters (Supports SQL Wildcard `%`)
+  - limit the number of logs displayed
+  - match severity and level
+  - reset the filters
+- Show/hide columns by clicking on labels on top of page
+- Click "Query" or "Live" button to start the respective mode
+- Double click on a log or toggle the inspector view from the bottom right corner to see all fields of the log
+- Use arrows keys to navigate quickly between logs
+- Download the logs in a file via the top left download icon

 ## Requirements
 - `nodejs` >= `14.16.0`